stanford-rc/www.sherlock.stanford.edu/src/docs/overview/about.md

 * [Agency Bootstrap](//startbootstrap.com/template-overviews/agency/)

+## Why the Sherlock name?

+If you're curious about where the *Sherlock* name came from, we always considered that computing resources in general and HPC clusters in particular should be the catalyst of innovation, be ahead of their time, and spur new discoveries.

+And what better account of what's happening on a high-performance computing cluster than Benedict Cumberbatch describing his role as Sherlock Holmes in the BBC's modern adaptation of Arthur Conan Doyle's classic?

+!!! quote ""

+    There's a great charge you get from playing him, because of the volume of words in your head and the speed of thought – you really have to make your connections incredibly fast.
+He is one step ahead of the audience, and of anyone around him with normal intellect.
+They can't quite fathom where his leaps are taking him.

+Yes, exactly.
+That's Sherlock.

 ## Sherlock, of HBO fame

 And finally, we couldn't resist to the pleasure of citing the most